 As a nation, we began by declaring that “all men are created equal.”
 We now practically read it “all men are created equal, except negroes.”
 When the Know-Nothings get control, it will read “all men are created equal, except negroes, and foreigners, and catholics.”
 When it comes to this I should prefer emigrating to some country where they make no pretence of loving liberty—to Russia, for instance, where despotism can be taken pure, and without the base alloy of hypocrisy.

-We already know what you believe, Mr. President.
+We already know what you believe, Mr. Trump.
 We already know how you read it.
 There is little doubt in your interpretation that all men are not created equal.
 That, indeed, all men are created equal except.
 We hear about it whenever you give a speech to your supporters.
 Make America great again for everyone except.
 The rules should apply equally to all except.
 We welcome everyone to this country except.
 Every citizen should vote except.
 And so on.

 Wars are fought for many reasons, and one reason is when except is not an option.
 The Civil War was fought because “all men are created equal except” was not an option.
 We continue to fight that battle as you aggressively seek to eradicate the accomplishments of our first black president.
 Because, as we know, in your world anyone can grow up to be president except.
 But that is not an option.
 It was never an option.
 It will never be an option.
-Some things are worth fighting for, Mr President.
-Some things are worth going to war over, even dying over.
+Some things are worth fighting for, Mr Trump.
+Some things are worth going to war for, even dying for.
 The soul of this country is one of them.
 There is no deal that can erase that, whether you understand it or not.